 The same might be said of losing a loved one, that they actually end up pushing that person away.
-A counselor might help the patient evaluate what are the important things in their life.
-Is this relationship they fear losing equal to 100 percent of what they due in life, or are their kids, their job, and their friends worth something too?
+A counsellor might help the patient evaluate what the important things in their life are.
+Is this relationship they fear losing equal to 100 percent of what they do in life, their kids, their job, and their friends?
 So, despite saying that this person is everything to them, it isn’t really true and shouldn’t be thought of in those kind of terms – it ain’t healthy or realistic.

-It’s at least possible to do cognitive therapy on your own -the books are certainly our there – David Burns, “Feeling Good, The New Mood Therapy” is a classic and there are many others, but cognitive therapy is a bit like learning to play an instrument -it really helps to have a teacher show you the right way – they can’t do the playing for you, but they point out the right strategies.
-Depression in particular can make it very difficult to do something like this on your own because of the poor concentration, lack of motivation and interest and the general pessimism with which depression is usually associated.
-The counselor plays both coach and cheer leader.
+It’s at least possible to do cognitive therapy on your own – the books are certainly our there – David Burns, “Feeling Good, The New Mood Therapy” is a classic and there are many others, but cognitive therapy is a bit like learning to play an instrument – it really helps to have a teacher show you the right way.
+While they can’t do the playing for you, they can point out the right strategies.
+Depression in particular can make it very difficult to do something like this on your own because of the poor concentration, lack of motivation and interest, and the general pessimism with which depression is usually associated.
+The counsellor plays both coach and cheerleader.

 It’s easy to be skeptical – how is it possible to change the way you feel just by keeping some lists.
 There is new scientific evidence that when you think in a different way long enough, the brain actually makes new connections and severs old ones -you literally change the wiring in your brain.
 You don’t have to tell yourself to feel better – you just have to do the homework and you will automatically start to feel better.
 The brain works by associations.
 How many of us can’t help but think of the Lone Ranger on hearing the William Tell Overture – cognitive therapists take advantage of the way the brain works to create new associations and new pathways to change you, possibly forever.

-Depression is felt to be a combination of stresses, genetics, personality and belief systems.
+Depression is felt to be a combination of stresses, genetics, personality, and belief systems.
 Each individual with depression has differing ratios of these to add up to depression.
 So it is that the roles of counselling and medication vary in importance from person to person.
-Someone who has been fine all their life till losing their job may only need a six month prescription of an antidepressant and never looks back.
-Someone else with long-standing depression may well get more from counselling than from medication, while others won’t get better with either on its own, they need both.
+Someone who has been fine all their life until losing their job may only need a six month prescription of an antidepressant and never looks back.
+Someone else with long-standing depression may well get more from counselling than from medication, while others won’t get better with either on its own--they need both.